Quintin O'Connor

 Quintin O'Connor (31 October 1908 – 3 November 1958) was a union leader, activist, and politician in colonial Trinidad and Tobago from the 1930s to the late 1950s.
 He played an essential role in the institutionalization of unionism in Trinidad and was an early proponent of Trinidadian independence.

 Personal life

-Quintin O’Connor was born on 31 October 1908 in Port of Spain to Virginia and Henry O’Connor.
+Quintin O'Connor was born on 31 October 1908 in Port of Spain, Trinidad, to Virginia and Henry O'Connor.
 Virginia was a homemaker and Henry was the manager of a firm of cocoa merchants.
 They had five children besides Quintin: Lucy, Phillip, Juan, Patrick and Willie.
 Along with his brothers, Quintin was among a small number of young men in Trinidad whose families could afford to provide them with a secondary education.
-He attended school at Saint Mary’s College, though he left school without obtaining the Junior Cambridge Certificate.
+He attended school at Saint Mary's College, though he left school without obtaining the Junior Cambridge Certificate.

 O'Connor married Lucy Daphne Piper on 31 July 1943.
-During their fifteen-year marriage, they had four children.
+During their 15-year marriage, they had four children.